swpark0413/bisec/README.md

 If you use the bisec package in your research, please cite the following paper:

-- Kwangmin Lee, Sewon Park, Sungmin Kim and Jaeyong Lee.
+- Kwangmin Lee, Sewon Park, Seongmin Kim and Jaeyong Lee.
   Posterior asymptotics of high-dimensional spiked covariance model with inverse-Wishart prior. arXiv preprint arXiv:2412.10753 (2024).